The average salary for a Desktop Support Manager is $75,846.

 Desktop support managers are responsible for the smooth operation of a team of workers whose primary function is to help customers resolve issues with their desktop computers.
 As such, they should have considerable experience with personnel management, as well as comprehensive knowledge of computers and their many possible malfunctions.
 Generally, desktop support managers are required to have at least a Bachelor's degree in an information technology-related field, although some in this position …Read more

 Desktop Support Manager Tasks

-Test and update existing and new software to ensure compatibility and utility.
+- Test and update existing and new software to ensure compatibility and utility.

-Monitor and maintain desktop services throughout the organization, assigning resources to ensure operations.
+- Monitor and maintain desktop services throughout the organization, assigning resources to ensure operations.